Become a Volunteer

 WHAT TO EXPECT AT ORIENTATION

-Orientation will last for approximately 2 ½ hours beginning at 9:30.
-Please be on time.
-The first hour is a general orientation about HSSCG including information about volunteer opportunities, rules, procedures, volunteers do’s and don’ts, staff positions, liability, and other policies.
-After a short break, there will be hands-on animal training with our certified dog trainer.
-Please wear closed toe shoes and no dangling jewelry.
+Orientations last for approximately 2 ½ hours beginning at 9:30.
+The first orientation is a general orientation about HSSCG including information about volunteer opportunities, rules, procedures, volunteers do’s and don’ts, staff positions, liability, and other policies.
+If you will be working with dogs, you will need to attend a second orientation which is a hands-on animal training session with our certified dog trainer.
+Please wear closed toe shoes and no dangling jewelry to orientations.

-At the end of orientation, you will have the opportunity to purchase your volunteer t- shirt ($11).
+At the end of orientation, you will be asked to purchase your volunteer t- shirt ($11 + tax).
 You will also be given your own personal access code and shown how to log in to Volgistics to track your hours in our volunteer management system.

 COURT-ORDERED COMMUNITY SERVICE (this is not a volunteer position):

 Court-ordered community service at the Humane Society involves custodial cleaning duties and doesn’t include any socialization with animals.
-If community service is required by the court or a lawyer, please contact the Volunteer Coordinator, Sher Pollard, at firstname.lastname@example.org to request an application or one can be picked up at the Humane Society of South Coastal Georgia.
+If community service is required by the court or a lawyer, please contact Sher Pollard at email@example.com to request an application or one can be picked up at the Humane Society of South Coastal Georgia.

 After receiving your application, your lawyer or probation officer will be contacted to verify the information and then we will get back in touch with you to set up a time to meet and determine if the Humane Society is the right match for your needs.
 Please be sure to carefully read the first page of the information you are sent because if you are doing community service for any of the listed charges, you won’t be able to do your community service at this Humane Society.